Adversarially Regularized Autoencoders: Discussion

-Another property of GANs (and VAEs) is that the Gaussian form of $\boldz$ induces the ability to smoothly interpolate between outputs by exploiting the structure of the latent space.
-While language models may provide a better estimate of the underlying probability space, constructing this style of interpolation would require combinatorial search, which makes this a useful feature of text GANs.
-We experiment with this property by sampling two points $\boldz_0$ and $\boldz_1$ from $p(\boldz)$ and constructing intermediary points $\boldz_{\lambda} = \lambda \boldz_1 + (1-\lambda) \boldz_0 $.
-For each we generate the argmax output $\tilde{\boldx}_{\lambda}$.
-The samples are shown in Figure~\ref{fig:im} (left) for text and in Figure~\ref{fig:im} (right) for a discretized MNIST ARAE-GAN.
+An interesting property of latent variable models such as VAEs and GANs is the ability to manipulate output samples through the prior.
+In particular, for ARAE, the Gaussian form of the noise sample $\bolds$ induces the ability to smoothly interpolate between outputs by exploiting the structure.
+While language models may provide a better estimate of the underlying probability space, constructing this style of interpolation would require combinatorial search, which makes this a useful feature of latent variable text models.
+In Appendix~\ref{app:interpolations} we show interpolations from for the text model, while Figure~\ref{fig:mnist} (bottom) shows the interpolations for discretized MNIST ARAE.

-A final intriguing property of image GANs is the ability to move in the latent space via offset vectors (similar to the case with word vectors \citep{Mikolov2013}).
-For example, Radford et al. \citep{Radford2016} observe that when the mean latent vector for ``men with glasses'' is subtracted from the mean latent vector for ``men without glasses'' and applied to an image of a ``woman without glasses'', the resulting image is that of a ``woman with glasses''.
-To experiment with this property we generate 1 million sentences from the ARAE-GAN and compute vector transforms in this space to attempt to change main verbs, subjects and modifier (details in Appendix \ref{app:arithmetic}).
-Some examples of successful transformations are shown in Figure~\ref{tab:shift} (right).
-Quantitative evaluation of the success of the vector transformations is given in Figure~\ref{tab:shift} (left).
+A related property of GANs is the ability to move in the latent space via offset vectors.\footnote{Similar to the case with word vectors \citep{Mikolov2013}, \citet{Radford2016} observe that when the mean latent vector for ``men with glasses'' is subtracted from the mean latent vector for ``men without glasses'' and applied to an image of a ``woman without glasses'', the resulting image is that of a ``woman with glasses''.} To experiment with this property we generate sentences from the ARAE and compute vector transforms in this space to attempt to change main verbs, subjects and modifier (details in Appendix \ref{app:arithmetic}).
+Some examples of successful transformations are shown in Figure~\ref{tab:shift} (bottom).
+Quantitative evaluation of the success of the vector transformations is given in Figure~\ref{tab:shift} (top).